xinyu-dev/bionemo-demo/docs/framework/1_launch_container/ec2.md

 ![choose network]({{"/assets/images/ec2-network-settings.jpg" | prepend: site.baseurl}})
 11. Keep other settings default (or change them as needed).
       > {: .note }
-    At least 100G root EBS volume is recommended as in the default setting for pretrained models & datasets.
+    At least 124G root EBS volume is recommended as shown in the default setting for pretrained models & datasets.
 12. Click on **Launch Instance**.
 Wait until the `Instance State` becomes `running`.